Get Matched With Finance Colleges

 What is a Financial Modeling and Valuation Analyst?
 (FMVA)

-This financial professional with a financial analyst certification creates a spreadsheet, or model, of a company's expenses and earnings used for calculating how a future decision or happening may impact the organization.
-This financial modeling/valuation is used to analyze the way the stock price is affected by these decisions or events.
-It can help those in charge of a company’s decisions (the board or CEO) in learning where exactly the company stands, make those decisions with vital information on the future value of company stock, products, and more based on the current makeup of the market.
+Financial professionals with this certification tend to spend their time creating spreadsheets, or models, of a company's expenses and earnings used for calculating how a future decision may impact the organization.
+This financial modeling/valuation is used to analyze effects on stock prices, future earnings, and more.
+This can help the board or CEO to learn where exactly the company stands and make decisions with vital information on the future value of company stock, products, and more based on the current market.

 Other duties include: